wfkhrrzi/UiTM-ORM-Dashboard/README-full.md

         Username: test
         Password: test

-Below entails a complete guideline for installing the dashboard and machine learning (ML) models for the project on a Windows-based machine.
+Below entails a complete guideline for installing the dashboard and machine learning (ML) models pertaining to the project on a Windows-based machine.

 ## Dashboard Installation & Build